Optical Power Meters

 Power meters require some electrical power, which may either be provided with an external power supply or with batteries (which are normally rechargeable).
 Battery-powered operation is of course convenient by eliminating another cable enter the requirement of a nearby power socket, but on the other hand the need for regular recharging can also be inconvenient.
 Devices connected to a computer e.g. via USB cable can get the power from there.

 Optical power meters are mostly used for temporary purposes, e.g. when testing laboratory setups or doing maintenance operations.
-For permanent monitoring of powers, one often uses optical power monitors, which can be integrated into systems.
-Such power monitors are also available in fiber-coupled form.
+For permanent monitoring of powers, mostly in the context of optical fiber communications, one often uses optical power monitors, which can be integrated into systems.
+Such power monitors are also available in fiber-coupled form, where the light from the source under test is supplied via a fiber cable and a fiber-optic connector.
+There are also devices which can be set to register only light with certain wavelengths, e.g. for measuring powers of specific WDM transmission channels.

 See also: optical energy meters, laser beam characterization, optical power monitors, thermal detectors, photodetectors, photodiodes, optical power